tigattack/VeeamDiscordNotifications/README.md

 ## Credits

 [MelonSmasher](https://github.com/MelonSmasher)//[TheSageColleges](https://github.com/TheSageColleges) for [the project](https://github.com/TheSageColleges/VeeamSlackNotifications) on which this is (now loosely) based.

-[dannyt66](https://github.com/dannyt66) for various things - Assistance with silly little issues, the odd bugfix here and there, and the inspiration for and first works on the `Updater.ps1` script.
+[dantho281](https://github.com/dantho281) for various things - Assistance with silly little issues, the odd bugfix here and there, and the inspiration for and first works on the `Updater.ps1` script.

-[Lee_Dailey](https://reddit.com/u/Lee_Dailey) for general pointers and the first revision of the [`ConvertTo-ByteUnit` function](https://pastebin.com/srN5CKty).
+[Lee_Dailey](https://reddit.com/u/Lee_Dailey) for general pointers and the [first revision](https://pastebin.com/srN5CKty) of the `ConvertTo-ByteUnit` function.
+[philenst](https://github.com/philenst) for the `DeployVeeamConfiguration.ps1` script.
+[s0yun](https://github.com/s0yun) for the `Installer.ps1` script.

+Thank you all.